marco-morales/QMSS-GR5069_Spring2017/week_07/datachallenge2/README.md

 	* make sure to also include your code

 2. Formulate two (2) conditional hypotheses that you seek to investigate with the data.
 One of your hypotheses should condition on two variables (as the example on the slides), and the other should condition on three variables.
 [50 pts]
-    * formulate each one of your hypotheses explicitly in substantive terms (as opposed to statistcial terms) using a 2-3 lines at most.
+    * formulate each one of your hypotheses explicitly in substantive terms (as opposed to statistical terms) using 2-3 lines at most
 	* show exactly how each one of your hypotheses translates into the marginal effect that you will seek to estimate from the data
 	* show the output from your analysis in a consumable form
 	* show all your computations to estimate the corresponding marginal effect and its standard error